August 5-7 and 12-14, 2016

 - 9 a.m.-2 p.m.
 August 13 Solar Cooking Demonstration by Paula Winchester.
 Stop by the Missouri Barn throughout the day for samples and catch her special presentation on solar cooking in Ghana at 10:30 a.m., 12:00 p.m. or 1:30 p.m.

 - 2 p.m.
 August 7 Garden Chef Series Cooking Demonstration by Jasper Mirabile Jr., Chef/Owner of Jasper's Restaurant in Kansas City, Mo.

 Spend an evening with the butterflies and experience the "night life" at Powell Gardens:

 - 7-10 p.m.
-Saturday, August 6: Night Flights: An Evening Escape (21 and older)--Enjoy a guided experience in the butterfly conservatory, a wine tasting from 8-8:30 p.m. with Doug Frost, Kansas City based wine consultant and one of four people in the world to simultaneously hold the title of Master of Wine and Master Sommelier, light bites, music and more.
+Saturday, August 6: Night Flights: An Evening Escape (21 and older)--Enjoy a guided experience in the butterfly conservatory; a wine tasting from 8-8:30 p.m. with Doug Frost, Kansas City based wine consultant and one of only four people in the world to hold both the Master of Wine and Master Sommelier titles; light bites; music and more.
 Prepaid reservations are required and can be made here or by calling 816-697-2600 x209.
 Space is limited.

 - 7-9 p.m.
 Saturday, August 13: Family Night--An Evening with the Butterflies (all ages)--Each ticket includes a guided experience in the butterfly conservatory, one serving of Tadley's homemade ice cream, storytelling with Ms. Frizzle (presented by Dawnna Morris) and a make-and-take craft.
 Prepaid reservations required.
 Tickets are available here or by calling 816-697-2600 x209.
 Space is limited.

 Join the #polliNATION!